spell-music/csound-expression/tutorial/chapters/ScoresTutorial.md

 ~~~

 We can see that the start time was properly arranged.
-We can querry the duration of the scores with the function `dur`:
+We can query the duration of the scores with the function `dur`:

 ~~~haskell
 > dur $ mel $ fmap temp "Hello"